Lederbergia

 Lederbergia is a genus of gram-positive or Gram-variable, rod-shaped bacteria in the family Bacillaceae within the order Bacillales.
 The type species for this genus is Lederbergia galactosidilyticus.

 Lederbergia is composed of species originally belonging to the genus Bacillus, whose complicated evolutionary interspecies relationships has been long under scrutiny by the scientific community.
 The polyphyletic nature of the genus occurred as a result of the vague criteria used to assign species into the clade.
 Multiple studies focused on phylogenetic and comparative genomic analyses set out to clarify the taxonomy of the genus resulting in the restriction of the genus Bacillus to only include species closely related to Bacillus subtilis and Bacillus cereus as well as transfer many species into new novel genera such as Virgibacillus, Solibacillus, Brevibacillus and Ectobacillus.

 The name Lederbergia was named after the American microbiologist Professor Esther Miriam Zimmer Lederberg (1922–2006) to celebrate her pioneering contributions to the fields of bacterial genetics and microbiology.

-Biochemical Characteristics and Molecular Signatures
+Biochemical characteristics and molecular signatures

 Members of the genus Lederbergia could be aerobic or facultatively anaerobic bacteria.
 They are all endospore-forming and generally motile cells.
 They are catalase-positive, oxidase-negative and urease-negative.
 Species can be found in milk, soil and digestive fauna.
 The optimal growth rate for members of this genus occurs in the range of 25-37 C.

 Four conserved signature indels (CSIs) have been identified through genome sequence analysis as specific for the genus Lederbergia in proteins such as DEAD/DEAH box helicase, YidC family membrane integrase SpoIIIJ, peptide deformylase and NCS2 family permease.
 These CSIs provide a novel and reliable means to distinguish Lederbergia species from other Bacillaceae genera and bacteria in molecular terms.